lockbox

 lockbox=(yes)

-Set this array in the MAKEPKG file to activate lockbox automatically on every build of this port.
+Set in the MAKEPKG to activate lockbox on every build of this port.

 Base Packages